Learn what being a member does for you

 List hygiene or continually cleaning your list is critical to email success and using an accurate email validation tool will provide the most relevant results.

 When using an ESP (Email Service Provider), you can integrate the email validation tool and automate the email validation and verification process plus the unsubscribers and opt-outs will purged out from the list.
 The data left in the email list after this procedure should be your targets.
+The data left in the email list after this procedure should be your targets.
+“As you gather this info, it’s time to use a DMARC record generator to ensure your email authentication and security

 2. Email Design